 Writing Intensive Courses

 All undergraduate students must complete at least two writing-intensive courses for a total of at least six credits.
+Students must complete the writing-intensive courses that are specified by their major.
 The writing-intensive course credits are counted as part of the major; they are not General Education (GenEd) or elective credits.

 The specific courses that are required for particular majors can be found within this Undergraduate Bulletin.
 Writing-intensive courses are identified by the last two digits of the course number: courses numbered xx96, xx97, and xx98 are writing-intensive.
-These courses can also be identified by the Course Attribute of "WI."
+These courses can also be identified by the Course Attribute of "WI" (Writing Intensive).

 The writing-intensive courses must be completed at Temple University.
 Students may not transfer in credits to satisfy this requirement.
 Students who have problems completing their writing-intensive course requirements should contact their advisors.